ElectiveAspNet/01_introduction/README.md

-# Introduction to Web Development with ASP.NET Core MVC
+# Day 1 - Introduction to Web Development with ASP.NET Core MVC